sstelfox/talos-k8s-integration-env/README.md

   fine-tuning of the network, basic storage availability, security policy enforcement, etc. The final stage of this sets up ArgoCD to transition us to the last stage.
 * The stable stage loads the full structure up using an app of apps style manifest in Argo which will also take over the services setup in the previous stages.
+Part of this transition is switching the source to an in-cluster code forge to be the source of truth for ArgoCD.

 ## Usage